mahirsowad3/Auction-House-Website/README.md

 7. From this table, click "Unfreeze" to unfreeze the item or "Deny" to reject the request.
 8. When you deny a request, a pop-up message will appear: "Unfreeze request denied."

+#### Auction Reports
+1. After logging in as Admin.
+2. User will click on the Report tab in navbar.
+3. and will see a page with two sections
+4. First row showing total profit earned.
+5. Second row shows forensics report

 ---

 ## Getting Started